MithaMadhuS/my-library/README.md

         - Allows importing CSS in components

 NOTE:
-If you bundle React into your library, and the host app already has it, you’ll likely get errors like:
+- If you bundle React into your library, and the host app already has it, you’ll likely get errors like:
     - Invalid hook call
     - React is not defined
     - Conflicting react versions
-Using externals and peerDependencies avoids this problem by sharing React across your MFEs and shared library.
+- Using externals and peerDependencies avoids this problem by sharing React across your MFEs and shared library.
-You can also manually externalize only specific modules:
+- You can also manually externalize only specific modules(If fine grain needed):

-If fine grain neede :
     externals: {
         react: 'React',
         'react-dom': 'ReactDOM',
     }
-But nodeExternals() is better when you want to skip all node_modules
+- But nodeExternals() is better when you want to skip all node_modules

 # to link the local library to an application
-in lib folder
+- in lib folder
     - npm link
-in app folder
+- in app folder
     - npm link my-shared-lib
-    - check in node-modules folder and by "npm list" cmd when there is a change in lib run "npm run build" and the new lib changes will be reflected in the app
+    - check in node-modules folder and by "npm list" cmd
+- when there is a change in lib run "npm run build" and the new lib changes will be reflected in the app

 # usage in other app (code)
+<<<<<<< Updated upstream
 `import React, { useContext } from 'react';
 import { ThemeContext } from '../context';
 import { formatDate, Button } from 'nxo-library';